Curricular Technologies Team

-Members: Kellam Ayres, Steve Bertolino, Adam Franco, Matt La France, Petar Mitrevski, Stacy Reardon, Shel Sax and Heather Stafford
+Members: Kellam Ayres, Steve Bertolino, Bob Cole, Adam Franco, Matt La France, Petar Mitrevski, Stacy Reardon, Zach Schuetz, Billy Sneed, Heather Stafford and David Wright.

 The Curricular Technology Team (CTT) is the LIS resource for innovation and implementation of technology for enhanced teaching & learning.
 The Team is charged to...

 Monitor, research and review technology trends that would enhance teaching and learning at Middlebury College.

 Consult with faculty and staff who are investigating new technology for their courses.